-The majority of the counterparties consist of construction and real estate companies.
-A significant number of the counterparties are listed on the stock exchange i.e., they have a high degree of transparency in their operations and processes and routines are in place to handle conflicts of interest as well as sensitive internal communication around on critical challenges.
-SCBC's counterparties are reviewed based on the regulations for money laundering and financing of terrorism, where customer knowledge is obtained, and the real principal(s) are carefully mapped to ensure who is SCBC's counterparty.
-Likewise, the customer is evaluated based on sustainability risks including the ethical perspective.
-There is an ongoing improvement of the counterparty's governance performance within SCBC's risk management.
+The parent company of SCBC provides household mortgages to private customers, tenant-owners' associations and loans to construction and real estate companies.
+A significant number of the parent company's corporate counterparties are listed on the stock exchange, i.e., they have a high degree of transparency in their operations and processes and routines are in place to handle conflicts of interest as well as sensitive internal communication around on critical challenges.
+The counterparties are reviewed by the parent company based on the regulations for money laundering and financing of terrorism, where customer knowledge is obtained, and the real principal(s) are carefully mapped to ensure the legitimacy of the counterparties.
+Additionally, the corporate customers are evaluated based on sustainability risks including the ethical perspective.
+There is an ongoing improvement within the parent company's business lines regarding how the parent company integrates and collects information on counterparties' governance set-up and performance in relation to ethical considerations and social risks and factors.
+All these risks have bearing on SCBC's operations as they acquire the loans provided by the parent company.
+SCBC are obligated to contribute to the parent company's sustainability goals and the board of SCBC receives internal reporting on a quarterly basis.